bronwencc/Module-4-Project/README.md

 * A Jupyter Notebook with code analyzing and modeling the data from zillow_data.csv
 * A PowerPoint presentation explaining the data to a prospective business audience and the slides as a PDF
 * Some .csv files of reshaped, reformatted and forecasted Zillow data from various stages in the project
-* Two .png images files of graphs made in the notebook and used in the PowerPoint
+* Three .png images files of graphs made in the notebook and used in the PowerPoint
 * A LICENSE file, detailing how or whether this project's code may be repurposed
 * This README file